Inside (Stiltskin song)

-"Inside" is a song by Scottish rock band Stiltskin, the first single from their first studio album, The Mind's Eye.
+"Inside" is a song by Scottish rock band Stiltskin, the first single from their first studio album, The Mind's Eye (1994).
 It was written by Peter Lawlor for the British Levi's advert "Creek".
-"Inside" is a post-grunge song with lyrics about escaping oppression.
-All instruments on this recording were played by Peter Lawlor, except lead vocals by Ray Wilson, who was to become the new Genesis singer after the departure of Phil Collins.
+"Inside" is a post-grunge song with lyrics about escaping oppression and based around Plato's allegory of the cave.
+All instruments on the recording were played by Peter Lawlor, and lead vocals were provided by Ray Wilson, who would become the new Genesis singer after the departure of Phil Collins.
 The introductory chorus is sung by the Ambrosian Singers.

 "Inside" was released as a single on 25 April 1994 and spent one week at number one on the UK Singles Chart the following month, becoming the fourth song to top the listing following use in a Levi's advert.
 It was also a worldwide hit, reaching the top 10 in more than 10 European countries and finding moderate success in Australia, New Zealand, and the United States.
 The song was used as the music for Sky Sports' coverage of the Scottish Premier League between 1998 and 2002.

-Background
+Background and composition

 In 1994, Levi Strauss & Co. hired musician Peter Lawlor to create an original song that they would use in a forthcoming television advertisement for the company's 501 Jeans.
 Lawlor needed a vocalist, so after several auditions, he hired Stilskin's eventual lead singer, Ray Wilson.
 Wilson sang on the track while Lawlor played all the instruments.
+In May 2019, Lawlor explained that he based the song's lyrics on the allegory of the cave, an allegory presented by Greek philosopher Plato.
+The lyrics also reference the trolley problem, particularly with the line "Fat man starts to fall".
+Overall, the song is about escaping oppression.